Fermented Umbilicaria mammulata lichen and dye, abaca fiber, water-based paint

-Intergalactic Navel Gazing is an archive of my encounter with the Umbilicaria mammulata lichen: printed broadsheets with a lyrical essay mix science, historical and personal accounts to describe foraging and processing the plant; thin sheets of handmade abaca paper with lichen remnants from the dyeing process resemble and pucker like skin; while, flamework glass vessels filled with dye call to mind the atmosphere and paradoxically the human body.
+Intergalactic Navel Gazing is an archive of my encounter with the Umbilicaria mammulata lichen: 1. printed broadsheets with collage and prose mix science, historical, and personal accounts; 2. flamework glass vessels, designed to evoke body organs, contain dye made with ocean water, fermented urine, and lichen lobes separated from the thallus in a windstorm; and, 3. thin sheets of handmade abaca paper pucker like skin.
 This work engages a symbiotic species to elaborate on the concept of interspecies dependency.

 Create Space Gallery, Cold Spring, NY.